 - Pick a durable covering.
 In anticipation of frequent use, choose a quality, stain-resistant upholstery.
 Today’s options also include sustainable, antimicrobial, and pet-friendly.

 - Care about what’s inside.
 Be sure the foam inside is certified through the CertiPUR-US® program, which means the foam meets rigorous standards for content, emissions, and durability.
-Administered by a not-for-profit organization established in 2008, the CertiPUR-US program has an excellent reputation and has earned the trust of consumer advocates.
+Administered by a nonprofit organization established in 2008, the CertiPUR-US program has an excellent reputation and has earned the trust of consumer advocates.
 Find companies selling upholstered furniture (and mattresses) containing certified foam here.

 - Consider any special needs.
 Recliners take mobility and ease-of-use seriously.
 Are you left- or right-handed?
 Do you need lumbar or head rest support?
 Would you prefer push-button or manual reclining?
 Do you need heating and massaging?
 It’s all possible.